ulfgj/englishcomedybrussels.github.io/_posts/2016-03-01-english-comedy-night-w-chris-martin-david-morgan.md

 Another brilliant line-up for this show!

 ### Chris Martin (GB)
-Over the last years that Chris Martin supported Jack Whitehall (2011), Russell Kane (2012) & Milton Jones on his full tour for 2013.
+Over the last years that Chris Martin supported Jack Whitehall (2011), Russell Kane (2012) &amp; Milton Jones on his full tour for 2013.
-He performed a sold out run at Edinburgh Festival in 2011 for his show “Chris Martin: No, Not That One” & is doing his first solo tour in the spring of 2014.
+He performed a sold out run at Edinburgh Festival in 2011 for his show “Chris Martin: No, Not That One” &amp; is doing his first solo tour in the spring of 2014.

 _"One of the UK's best young observationalists"_ &mdash; The guardian
 _"Destined for greatness"_ &mdash; The Sunday times